-The highlight of the PRO version is the modular design, which allows the charging unit to be simply plugged and secured onto the pre-installed wall unit.
+A highlight of the PRO version is the modular design, which allows to simply plug the charging box onto the pre-installed wall installation box and secure it.
 This saves time and costs during maintenance.

-In addition, the charging box can be equipped with a calibrated meter, 5.5 inch touch display and permanently fixed cable.
-A standard built-in ultrasonic sensor monitors the parking area and can send information via the standard OCPP.
+In addition, the go-eCharger PRO can be equipped with a calibrated meter, 5.5 inch touch display and permanently installed charging cable.
+A standard ultrasonic sensor monitors the parking area and can send information via OCPP.

 Type 2 forms the basis for CCS (Combined Charging System).
 The plug, also known as Combo Type 2, is the same as the Type 2, but with two additional contacts for fast DC charging.

 The Charger PRO is also available with a permanently installed charging cable.
-Everything is tidy: the socket serves to store the plug and the cable can be wound around the wall box.
+The box serves to store the plug and the cable can be wrapped around the wall box.

-High charging capacity up to 22kW, freely adjustable via app, backend, quick select button or screen. >
+Up to 22 kWHigh charging capacity up to 22kW, freely adjustable via app, backend, quick select button or screen. >

 With the Charger a high charging capacity of up to 22 kW can be achieved.

-The desired charging power is freely selectable via the app or the button on the box.
-The charge can be regulated in 1 ampere steps (from 6 to 32 amperes.
-There are 32 LED’s on the LED-ring of the Charger, each one corresponding to 1 ampere).
+The desired charging power is freely selectable via the app, via backend or the button on the box.
+The current is adjustable in 1 ampere steps (from 6 to 32 amperes, which corresponds to one LED of the LED ring on the Charger).

 With IP54 protection, the Charger is splash-proof and can withstand heavy rainfall.